What is the Melting Point of Steel – An Ultimate Guide

 What is the melting point of medium carbon steel?

 It melts in the range of 26000F up to 27500F.
-These steels are a mixture of ductility as well as durability.
+These steels are a mixture of ductility and durability.

 Medium-carbon steel, containing 0.3% to 0.6% carbon, melts at around 2,600°F to 2,750°F. These steels offer a balance between strength and ductility.